EduMIPS64/edumips64/docs/developer-guide.md

 This project uses Travis CI for continuous integration (https://travis-ci.org/lupino3/edumips64).

-### Main Ant targets
+### Main Bazel targets

-The default action is `slim-jar`.
+Note that you will need to specify the command to use to generate build-time variables.
+This is done by appending the following parameters to all the `bazel build` commands: `--workspace_status_command=utils/bazel-stamp.sh --stamp`.

-* `slim-jar` builds the jar package named edumips64-`version`-nodeps.jar, that does not embed the JavaHelp libraries and is oriented towards distribution package creators, that should add a dependency on JavaHelp and appropriately set the classpath in their scripts.
+* `//src/main/java/org/edumips64:slim-jar` builds the jar package named edumips64-`version`-nodeps.jar, that does not embed the JavaHelp libraries and is oriented towards distribution package creators, that should add a dependency on JavaHelp and appropriately set the classpath in their scripts.

-* `test` runs unit tests;
+* `//src/test/java/org/edumips64/:all` runs all unit tests (to be ran with `bazel test`);

-* `standalone-jar` builds the jar package named edumips64-`version`.jar, that embeds the JavaHelp libraries, and is oriented towards users downloading the JAR archive from the website (not through package managers).
+* `//src/main/java/org/edumips64:standalone-jar` builds the jar package named edumips64-`version`.jar, that embeds the JavaHelp libraries, and is oriented towards users downloading the JAR archive from the website (not through package managers).

-* `clean` removes the jar files, the build directory and the compiled documentation
+* `//src/main/java/org/edumips64:cli-jar` builds a jar package containing an experimental CLI front-end.

-* `docs` builds the user documentation (both in-app HTML and PDF)
+* `//docs/user/en:pdf` builds the English PDF docs.

-* `cli-jar` build a jar package containing an experimental CLI front-end
+* `//docs/user/en:html` builds the English HTML docs.

-* `src-release` builds a tar.bz2 file containing the source distribution
+* `//docs/user/it:pdf` builds the English PDF docs.

-* `javadoc` builds the javadoc documentation; will store it in the `javadoc` directory.
+* `//docs/user/it:html` builds the English HTML docs.

-* `devmode` and `gwtc` are related to the GWT frontend, see below.
+* `//src/main/java/org/edumips64:{devmode,gwtc}` are related to the GWT frontend, see below.

 ### Working on the GWT frontend

 An experimental web frontend, based on GWT, is being developed right now.
 Currently, only a prototype is available.
 The GWT code for it is in the `org.edumips64.client` package.
-The HTML file is in `contrib/edumips64.html`.
+The HTML file is at `src/main/java/org/edumips64/client/edumips64.html`.

-To work on it, run the `ant devmode` ANT target, which will fire up the GWT developer console for you.
+To work on it, run the `devmode` Build target, which will fire up the GWT developer console for you.
 Once the console is available, you'll be given a local URL where the frontend will be available.